DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 ### Disable Column Visibility Toggling

-The [TableColumnVisibility](../reference/table-column-visibility.md) plugin's `columnExtensions` property allows you to prevent visibility changing of a specific column.
+The [TableColumnVisibility](../reference/table-column-visibility.md) plugin's `columnExtensions` property allows you to prevent changing of a specific column visibility.

 .embedded-demo(grid-column-chooser/disable-toggling-column-visibility)